open-company/open-company-slack-router/README.md

 Click the "Save Changes" button.

+You will need to add domains to the slack app configuration.
+`localhost` for local dev
+`staging.carrot.io` for staging
+`beta.carrot.io` for beta

 NB: Make sure when you are done testing locally, you disable the "Enable Events" toggle so Slack will stop trying to echo events to your local environment via ngrok.